 I’d like to invite all of you to follow Elise on Instagram @eliseemersynpoetry and take a look at her site https://eliseemersynpoetry.com ..

-RMMW: We all must deal with our own inner critic; how do you contend with yours?
+RMMW: We all have an inner critic; how do you contend with yours?

 RMMW: Have you ever been creatively blocked?
 If yes, how did you overcome it?

 EE: I have been in a brain block for the last several months, and it’s a direct result of stress.
 I thought that pushing this book meant coming up with new poetry to post every single day, and I did that for almost six months, in addition to curating for Pack Poetry, in addition to being a full time high school English teacher with 185 students a day.
 Around May, the words just stopped, and I’ve had a hard time getting them back, and to be honest, I think I’m just burned out.
 Prompts are very helpful, but for me, the only way to combat a nasty case of the blocks is to stop writing until it starts flowing again, and to try to reduce life stressors as much as possible.